SmartTokenLabs/token-negotiator-examples/art-gallery-medium-article-website/README.md

 # art-gallery-medium-article-website

-This is an on chain Token Negotiator example based around a Medium Article.
+This is an on chain Token Negotiator example based around a Medium article that will be release in the near future.

 ## install